Procurement Glossary

 Old: Manual checklists

 Traditional approach: In the past, quality audits were mainly carried out using manual checklists.
 Auditors visited supplier audits on site and recorded their observations on paper forms.
 This process was time consuming and prone to error as the data had to be manually entered into systems later.
-The limited ability to analyze data made it difficult to identify patterns or respond proactively to problems.
+The limited ability to analyze data made it difficult to identify patterns or proactively respond to problems.
 In addition, the high level of effort often led to longer intervals between audits, which increased the risk of quality deviations.

 New: Digital Audit